top of page

 Prior experience

-Training courses are intended for students who already have a substantial personal experience of the Alexander Technique, usually through a course of individual lessons over a period of time.
+Training courses are intended for students who already have a substantial personal experience of the Alexander Technique, usually through a course of individual lessons and other classes over a period of time.

-Many prospective students take time to become more familiar with the work before deciding whether to undertake professional training.
-It is usually possible to visit a training course, observe classes, or attend on a provisional basis as part of this process.
+Many prospective students take time to become more familiar with the training process before deciding whether to undertake professional training.
+It is generally advised to visit at least one training course and participate in classes, or attend more intensively on a provisional basis as part of this process.

 Nature of the training

-Training typically takes place in small groups and involves a combination of:
+Training as a teacher involves a combination of:

 The process is cumulative and cannot be meaningfully accelerated without loss of depth.
-For this reason, training is spread over several years, allowing time for changes in a student's own use of themselves and understanding of the principles of the AT to become established.
+For this reason, training is spread over several years, allowing time for changes in a student's own use of themselves and understanding of the principles of the Alexander Technique to become established.

 Qualification and professional recognition